Testosterone is vital to your strength, vitality, and overall wellbeing.

 Before you can begin any kind of testosterone therapy, you must have your testosterone levels completly evaluated.
 The only way to determine if you have low testosterone, is with proper diagnosis and testing.
 The first step is a blood test.

 Your blood test will confirm if hormone therapy should be prescribed for you.
 Some testosterone clinics use saliva tests, because they are cheaper and easier to do.
 However, the most professional testosterone doctors only use blood tests, which are way more accurate.
 Blood tests will also give your healthcare provider an overall picture of all of your hormones.
 You may need additional hormone therapies beyond testosterone.
 For example, many patients suffering from Low-T, may also benefit from growth hormone therapy.
+The combined effect of both replacements often results in the maximum benefit and sometimes amazing results.

 Remember, what is normal for you, may be different for someone else, and that is why it is important you seek hormone replacement therapy (HRT) from a provider who is experienced in tailoring HRT to your individual needs.